Can I get paid as a family caregiver? Yes, here’s how

 The U.S. Department of Veterans Affairs also provides what’s known as Aid & Attendance, which increases a veteran’s monthly pension if they are bedridden and need treatment, if they are a patient in a nursing home, are visually impaired or if they need a regular caregiver to help with their daily activities, which can be a family caregiver or another individual.

 The agency also offers benefits for veterans who are housebound.
 To apply for these benefits, contact your state’s pension management center and submit the A&A application form (VA Form 21-2680).
-(A doctor should fill out the exam information section of the form.)
-You can also include evidence that details your loved one’s physical or mental disability and information about your loved one’s ability to care for themselves during the day.

-Additional options and resources for family caregivers
+Are there additional options and resources for family caregivers?

-If you don’t qualify for government or veterans programs, there are still other resources available to help family caregivers.
 Long-term care insurance is usually the first and best option, and some of these policies may even pay for a family member to provide care.
 The American Association of Long-Term Care Insurance provides several helpful guides and information resources to help consumers learn more.
-You also can request a quote from association members, so use this to shop around for the best price and the most comprehensive benefits.
-Premiums for long-term care insurance also may be deductible, depending on your loved one’s adjusted gross income.

 Personal care agreements are another option to get paid for providing care to a loved one.
 Under these agreements, an elderly relative would enter into a contract with a family member to provide care.
 Though this arrangement may seem odd or uncomfortable, it can ease some of the financial costs that come with caregiving.
 Just be sure to consult an elder law attorney to advise on how to draw up the contract to protect both parties and to outline any tax obligations.